-The Financial System Project (F$P) is a Citywide initiative to implement a new enterprise financial and procurement system that will launch on July 3, 2017.
-DCYF will participate in certain F$P functions, which will affect how DCYF does business with grantees.
+The Financial System Project (F$P) is a Citywide initiative to implement a new enterprise financial and procurement system that launched on July 3, 2017.
+DCYF participates in certain functions in F$P, which affects how DCYF does business with grantees.
 We understand that change is often difficult, but the City is investing heavily to ensure continuity in order to phase out the City’s out-of-date systems.

 Important Instructions and Information for DCYF Grantees